Red Chicken Pozole (Pozole Rojo de Pollo)

 Instructions

-- In a 6-quart caldero place chicken, onion, garlic, and 1 teaspoon salt and bring to a boil and then lower heat to medium-low for 20 minutes or until chicken is no longer pink.
+- In a 6-quart caldero filled with water, place chicken, onion, garlic, and 1 teaspoon salt and bring to a boil and then lower heat to medium-low for 20 minutes or until chicken is no longer pink.

 - In a large bowl filled with hot water add dried chiles until the chiles have softened about 10 to 15 minutes.
-Discard liquid.
+Drain cooked pods and discard water.

 - Shred the chicken into small pieces.